Hokke-ji

 Hokke-ji (法華寺, Hokke-ji) is a Buddhist temple located in the Hokkeji neighborhood of the city of Nara, Nara Prefecture, Japan.
-It is the head temple of the Kōmyō (光明宗) sect after the temple's founder, Empress Kōmyō.
-The honzon of the temple is a statue of Jūichimen Kannon (Avalokiteśvara), which is a designated National Treasure.
+It is the head temple of the Kōmyō sect (光明宗), named after the temple's founder, Empress Kōmyō.
+The honzon of the temple is a Heian period standing statue of Jūichimen Kannon, which is a designated National Treasure.

 History

 The Shoku Nihongi records that in 741, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province, the kokubunji (国分寺).
 These temples were built to a semi-standardized template, and served both to spread Buddhist orthodoxy to the provinces, and to emphasize the power of the Nara period centralized government under the Ritsuryō system.
 The great national monastery of Tōdai-ji was the head temple for this system of kokubunji monasteries, and the monzeki nunnery of Hokke-ji became the head of all the kokubun-niji nunneries.

-The site of Hokke-ji Temple was originally the residence of Fujiwara no Fuhito, and after his death, his daughter Empress Kōmyō, inherited it and made it the Imperial Palace.
-Per the Shoku Nihongi, empress made it into a temple in May 745; however, was only two years later, in 747, that the name "Hokke-ji Temple" appears in historical documentation.
+The site of Hokke-ji was originally the residence of Fujiwara no Fuhito, and after his death, his daughter Empress Kōmyō, inherited it and made it the Imperial Palace.
+Per the Shoku Nihongi, the empress made it into a temple in May 745; however, two years later, in 747, was when the name "Hokke-ji" appears in historical documentation.
 There are many unknowns about the details of the founding of the temple, and about the kokubun-niji system itself, including the locations of many of the nunneries, or even if they were all actually constructed.
 Hokke-ji itself, despite its imperial connections and prestige, took a long time to complete, and it was not until 782 that the government office responsible for its construction abolished.

-Archaeological excavations have revealed that the temple grounds occupied a three by two Chō area, or one full city block in the city plan of Heijō-kyō, and that it bordered the Togu Palace of the Heijō Palace grounds.
+Archaeological excavations have revealed that the temple grounds occupied a three by two chō area, or one full city block in the city plan of Heijō-kyō, and that it bordered the Tōgū Palace of the Heijō Palace grounds.
 The original main hall and lecture hall were located further south of the current temple's South Gate, and to the south of the main hall was a Middle Gate and two pagodas south of that.
-Furthermore, in the southwestern part of the grounds was a sub-temple, the Amida Jōdō-in, which (per the Shoku Nihongi) had an 18-foot tall Amida triad as its honzon, and which was where the first anniversary services after the death of Empress Kōmyō was held in 761.
+Furthermore, in the southwestern part of the grounds was a sub-temple, the Amida Jōdō-in, which (per the Shoku Nihongi) had an 18-foot tall Amida triad as its honzon, and which was where the first anniversary services after the death of Empress Kōmyō were held in 761.